ASU students talking on campus

 Test scores

-If applicable, have your ACT or SAT scores sent directly to ASU.
+ACT or SAT scores are not required for admission, but in some cases may be used in place of a high school GPA if necessary.
+Have your scores sent to ASU directly from ACT or College Board.
 If you have taken AP, IB or CLEP exams, request your scores be sent directly to ASU.

 Students seeking a second baccalaureate degree must meet admission criteria for that degree.
+Official transcripts are required from all previous colleges and universities you’ve attended.
 High school transcripts are not required unless you have selected a higher requirement degree program that requires it.
 If admitted, a minimum of 30 credit hours in resident credit courses at ASU must be successfully completed to earn the second baccalaureate degree and all degree and university requirements of the second degree must be met.
 After admission, your academic advisor in your college will help you determine if there are enough courses to meet this criteria for your chosen program.
-For more information on additional degrees please visit https://catalog.asu.edu/ug_grad_req.
+For more information on additional degrees, visit the university undergraduate graduation requirements page.

 Are you an international transfer student?
 See international transfer student information.